-Most of us would agree that enlightenment would be a noteworthy achievement although we might not all agree on what that might actually mean.
+Most of us would agree that enlightenment is a noteworthy achievement, although we might not all agree on what that might actually mean.
 The conventional definition of enlightenment, growing out of the 18th century philosophical movement, meant examining accepted doctrines, superstitions and institutions rationally which led to what we now call the Age of Reason.

-Buddhist definitions of enlightenment are popular today, but they might be confusing for those of us raised in the context of a different religious worldview.
+Buddhist definitions of enlightenment are popular today, but they are confusing for those raised in a different religious worldview.
 For those of us for whom that’s true we might need a book like Anne Cushman’s Enlightenment for Idiots (many of us feel like one of those from time to time).
 Or we could turn to Alan Watts who talks about “feeling” as opposed to an “intellectual” understanding.
 “It is a special kind of enlightenment to have this feeling that the usual, the way things normally are, is odd—uncanny and highly improbable.”[i]

-The Dalai Lama has proven his ability to accept radical change and to accept it with equanimity.
+The Dalai Lama (b.
+1935) has proven his ability to accept radical change and to accept it with equanimity.
 There was a time as the leader of the Tibetan community in exile in northern India when he might have believed that he could return to a Tibet free of Chinese control.
 In the “naïve era” following the fall of the Berlin wall in 1989, democracy and capitalism seemed to be experiencing a renaissance of sorts.
 New nation states appeared across Europe and Asia, apartheid ended in South Africa, peace was declared in Northern Ireland and the European Union was born.

 Tibet’s “modernization” today, however, has had little to do with democracy or capitalism.
-“The world has become more interconnected, but—defined by spiraling wars, frequent terrorist attacks and the rapid rise of China—it provokes more anxiety and bewilderment than hope.”
-Today, Tibet’s future is being directed from Beijing.
+“The world has become more interconnected, but—defined by spiraling wars, frequent terrorist attacks and the rapid rise of China—it provokes more anxiety and bewilderment than hope.”[ii]
+More recently, Tibet’s future is being directed from Beijing.

 Perhaps unaware of the tactics used by the collective false self of both the U.S. and China he would become a pawn in the global power struggle easily cast aside when he became a perceived liability by either side or both.
 He had embarked on a steep learning curve that would have been the ruin of a lesser soul.

 Tibet is twice the size of France, a fact that should have made Chinese foreign policy in that region easy to predict.
 C.I.A. dominated U.S. foreign policy was also predictable in hindsight and the paranoia experienced by both nations fed the Cold War.
-A Tibetan armed rebellion resisting Chinese claims to Tibet began in 1956 and the C.I.A. trained Tibetan guerrillas in Colorado and parachuted them back into Tibet.
-The Dalai Lama’s older brother, Gyalo Thondup, who had helped with the training in Colorado, now (2015) accuses the U.S. of using the Tibetans to “stir up trouble” with the China.
+A Tibetan armed rebellion resisting Chinese claims to Tibet began in 1956, and the C.I.A. trained Tibetan guerrillas in Colorado and parachuted them back into Tibet.
+The Dalai Lama’s older brother, Gyalo Thondup, who had helped with the training in Colorado, now (2015) accuses the U.S. of using the Tibetans to “stir up trouble” with China.
 Most of the Colorado-trained Tibetan guerrillas were killed by the Chinese army.

 That’s what the C.I.A. does, intervening unconsciously without rhyme or reason, escalating conflict, as it would also do in Vietnam, “stirring up trouble” and then abandoning its allies.
 Thich Nhat Hanh, the Vietnamese Buddhist monk, would later write a poem about this behavior.